Improve your AI-powered IoT development toolchain at "AI-Ready IoT" on June 24th

 Before you dive in, it's important to understand a few key concepts:

-The Notecard is a device-to-cloud data pump that reduces the complexity of building connected solutions with a secure, reliable cellular or Wi-Fi connection.
-It's a 30x35 millimeter System-on-Module (SOM) that's ready for embedding into any project.
+• Notecard is a device-to-cloud data pump that reduces the complexity of building connected solutions with a secure, reliable cellular, Wi-Fi, or LoRa connection.
+It's a System-on-Module (SOM) that's ready for embedding into any project.

 Notecard and Notehub work together to provide bidirectional wireless communication capabilities, both outbound (from your microcontroller or single-board computer to the cloud):